Air Force Pay: How Much Do Service Members and Civilian Employees Earn?

 Factors Affecting Air Force Pay

 Basic pay varies depending on your rank and the number of years in service.
-For example, in 2024, an enlisted E-1 (aka, an Army Private or Air Force Airman Basic) service member will receive a basic pay of $2,017 per month, while an officer with an O-4 (aka, an Army or Air Force Major) pay grade with ten years of experience will receive a basic pay of $8,684.10 per month.
+For example, in 2024, an enlisted E-1 (aka, an Army Private or Air Force Airman Basic) service member will receive a basic pay of $2,017 per month.
+An officer with an O-4 (aka, an Army or Air Force Major) pay grade with ten years of experience will receive a basic pay of $8,684.10 per month.

 Basic pay is the primary compensation for a service member, but the paycheck will also include special pay and tax-free allowances.
 Most allowances are non-taxable, including the Basic Allowance for Housing (BAH).